-Alopecia Areata (AA) is believed to be an autoimmune conditions where a malfunction or ”misunderstanding” in the immune system leads the white blood cells, which form a vital part of the body’s immune system, to attack the body’s own cells or tissue.
-In the case of AA the hair follicle is attacked causing the hair follicle to stop producing hair.
+Alopecia Areata (AA) is believed to be an autoimmune condition where a malfunction or ”misunderstanding” in the immune system leads the white blood cells, which form a vital part of the body’s immune system, to attack the body’s own cells or tissue.
+In the case of AA, the hair follicle is attacked causing the hair follicle to stop producing hair.

 Research on Alopecia Areata at My Hair Clinic

 At My Hair Clinic we are testing a new treatment protocol for AA.
 The results from the very first patient are promising.

 The patient was female, in a state between Alopecia Totalis and Alopecia Universalis with very limited head hair, primarily at the back of the head.
 Hair loss in the eyebrows and body hair, while eyelashes were not affected.
 Further the patient had very limited growth of her nails, that were fragile.
 The following milestones have been noted

 - Improvement in nail conditions in 14 days.
 Better shape, shine and growth of the nails